 Our Review Plan: The Lounge and the A350

 We were really lucky to know that our flight from London to Helsinki was operated by a new A350 plane.
 Being fortunate for this reason, we decided to write a review of Finnair during the same trip.

 Our itinerary was from London Heathrow to Helsinki Airport.
 We had an economy class ticket but we had upgraded it to business class with Finnair Plus points.
 Unfortunately, we were downgraded back to Economy class just moments before the flight.
 Luckily, we were still able to access the No1 Lounge before the said flight for free.
 You can read about our Finnair review from a separate Finnair article.

 This time Finnair was endorsing No1 Lounge for their business passengers.
 Even though the lounge is privately owned and operated, many other airlines are sending their customers to this lounge too.

 How to Find No1 Lounge at the Airport?

-No1 Lounge is located in the terminal 3 in the security area.
-You don't need to pass the passport control to access this lounge.
+No1 Lounge is located in terminal 3 in the security area.
+You don't need to pass passport control to access this lounge.

 At the airport there are clear signs so getting lost is not probable.
 You just need to follow signs for the area called Lounge F and you will find No1 lounge easily.
 Be prepared that the walking distance may be long.
-Be also be prepared that accessing your gate after your visit at the lounge may take long time.
+Be also prepared that accessing your gate after your visit to the lounge may take a long time.

 If you are a connecting passenger, you need to pass a security check before accessing the transit area.
-This may take time up to 30 mins, so basically for a quick transfer we do not recommend a lounge visit due to time constraints.
+This may take time up to 30 minutes, so basically for a quick transfer, we do not recommend a lounge visit due to time constraints.

 Environment and Catering in the No1 Lounge